![]() |

 PLACE: 44th&X

-EATS: Scrambled eggs, mushrooms, vermont cheddar cheese grits, goat cheese omelet, eggs royal, Maryland crab cakes, Mediterranian chop salad, grand marnier, bloodys and mimosas
+EATS: Scrambled eggs, mushrooms, vermont cheddar cheese grits, goat cheese omelet, eggs royal, Maryland crab cakes, Mediterranian chop salad, grand marnier, bloodys and mimosas TRACKS : David Bowie - Changes, Tina Turner - We don't need another hero

 OUTSTANDING WORD: Pretension.